 ANNE VAUX (1494-1548+)

 Anne Vaux was the daughter of Nicholas Vaux (later baron Vaux) of Harrowden, Northamptonshire (c.1460-May 14, 1523) and Elizabeth FitzHugh.
-She married Sir Thomas Le Strange of Hunstanton Hall (1494-January 16, 1545) in 1501, when she was seven and he was ten.
-Her son, Nicholas (d.1580), was born between 1511 and 1513.
-She had at least twelve more children: Richard, William, Roger, Henry, Thomas, William, Edmund, Elizabeth, Alice, Anne, Katherine, and Mary.
+In 1501, when she was seven and he was ten, she married Thomas Le Strange of Hunstanton Hall (1494-January 16, 1545).
+Their son, Nicholas (d.1580), was born between 1511 and 1513.
+Their other children were Richard, William, Roger, Henry, Thomas, William, Edmund, Elizabeth, Alice, Anne, Katherine, and Mary.
 In 1515, Thomas inherited Hunstanton Hall in Norfolk from a cousin.
 In 1519, when Anne gave birth to her third or fourth child at Hunstanton, her own mother was dead and her mother-in-law had remarried and moved away, leaving it to two of her husband’s aunts, Lady Woodhouse (née Elizabeth Radcliffe, daughter of Sir Thomas’s grandmother by her second husband) and Anne Banyard, to attend her for the three weeks leading up to the birth.
 After her eldest son’s marriage to Ellen Fitzwilliam in 1528, Anne’s daughter-in-law gave birth to all of her children at Hunstanton with Anne in attendance.
-When Sir Thomas was at court, where he was a supporter of the divorce of Catherine of Aragon, Anne remained in Norfolk to manage the estate.
-She did not travel far from home but she frequently entertained.
+When her husband was at court, where he was a supporter of the divorce of Catherine of Aragon, Anne remained in Norfolk to manage the estate.
+She did not travel far from home, but she frequently entertained.
 Guests included a wide assortment of relatives and friends.
 Among her visitors in 1526 was Elizabeth Howard, Lady Boleyn, mother of the future queen, who accompanied her kinswoman, Anne Shelton Knyvett.
 Records of expenses at Hunstanton survive and can be found in Daniel Guerney’s “Extracts from the Household and Privy Purse Accounts of the LeStranges of Hunstanton,” Archaeologia 24 (1834), 411-569.
 Details given here come from Barbara J. Harris’s summary of this material in English Aristocratic Women, 1450-1550.

 ANNE VAUX (July 1562-c.1637)